ad-freiburg/osm-live-updates/README.md

 The OpenStreetMap (OSM) data must be converted to [RDF Turtle](https://www.w3.org/TR/turtle/) (TTL) format using the osm2rdf tool, with the `--add-way-node-order` option enabled.
 To maintain data consistency and reduce the size of the resulting `.ttl` file, the `--write-ogc-geo-triples none` option can optionally be used, as the update of GeoSPARQL (`ogc:`) triples is currently not supported.

+We recommend using this [fork](https://github.com/nicolano/osm2rdf.git) of osm2rdf, which `olu` uses internally to convert osm data.
+The fork avoids the generation of blank nodes for testing purposes and compatibility with the [QLever](https://github.com/ad-freiburg/qlever.git) SPARQL endpoint.

 ## OsmChane files